nihaldsouza/covid-hatespeech-detection/README.md

 We tested several different models, including BERT, RoBERTa, LSTM, and BERT-CNN.
 Some of these models hindered the performance of He et al’s model, while others improved it.

-You can access the full report here: [Report](docs/report.pdf)
+You can access the original proposal here: [Proposal](docs/proposal.md) You can access the full report here: [Report](docs/report.pdf)

 We also explored the geographical extent of the ani-Asain tweets from the COVID-HATE dataset.